AdvanceTechMedia/AdvanceTechPodcast/content/about.md

 +++
 date = "2017-04-04T20:55:54-07:00"
 draft = false
-title = "Our Vision"
+title = "About Us"

 +++

-Welcome to the Advance Tech Podcast bringing you advanced technology and open source news you won’t hear in the mainstream media.
-We promote technical and industry expertise, give you unparalleled access to industry experts and we believe in and promote gender parity in tech.
-We aim to give you the unbiased truth in advanced technology and where its going.
+<p>Welcome to the Advance Tech Podcast bringing you advanced technology and open source news you won’t hear in the mainstream media.
+Hosted by Alexandra Moxin and Adam Dymitruk.</p><p>We promote technical and industry expertise, give you unparalleled access to industry experts and we believe in and promote gender parity in tech.
+We aim to give you the unbiased truth in advanced technology and show where its going.

-In our weekly format we review notable tech and startup news, provide tutorials and interview a special guest.
+ In our weekly format we’ll review notable tech and startup news, provide tutorials and interview a special guest.</p>

 ## Sponsored by